-Basic objectives of the Corporate banking division remain expanding of the client base, portfolio diversification and quality monitoring of the clients in all aspects of their operations through development of products and integral client monitoring system, enabling more effective managing of individual clients as well as the client base.
+In the conditions of the long term difficult macroeconomic environment and the regulatory changes regarding the recognition and forming of the value adjustments in the last quarter of 2013, value adjustments of the part of the portfolio has been made, reflecting on the total assets levels and the results of the operations.
+Basic objectives of the Corporate banking division remain expanding of quality and stable client base, portfolio diversification and quality monitoring of the clients in all aspects of their operations through development of products and integral client monitoring system, enabling more effective managing of individual clients as well as the client base.